1. Skip to content

 Habeck responded to the results with a play on words in German that could mean either 'we accept the vote' or 'we will take on the election' Image: Daniel ROLAND/AFP

-Lawmakers from the Greens voted overwhelmingly in favor of Deputy Chancellor and Economy Minister Robert Habeck running as the party's lead candidate in February's early federal election.
+Lawmakers from the Greens voted overwhelmingly in favor of Robert Habeck, Germany's deputy chancellor and economy minister, running as the party's lead candidate in February's early federal election.

 "With this speech I'm applying for permission to lead you in the election campaign," the 55-year-old former children's author told delegates before the vote.

-Habeck said he knew he'd lost trust among the public in recent years in coalition, but that he wanted to take responsibility as the party's "candidate for the people in Germany."
+Habeck said he knew he'd lost trust among the public in recent years in the governing coalition, but said he wanted to take responsibility as the party's "candidate for the people in Germany."

 Habeck nomination shows Germany's Greens want to govern